12 July 2024

 On 3 July 2024, the Legal Committee of the Cyprus Parliament discussed a proposed amendment on the dissemination of fake news, threats, insults and obscene images online.
 The amendment will be presented to the Cyprus Parliament in September 2024.
 In this post, I only focus on the aspect of fake news.
 The new proposal specifically uses the terminology of fake news instead of more commonly used disinformation.
 However, in this post the terms disinformation and fake/false news are used interchangeably, both of them entailing the element of intent, contrary to the concept of misinformation.

 Despite the fact that European and international institutions condemn the criminalization of fake news, Cyprus is not the only State of the European Union to take this route.
 Malta criminalizes fake news with a prison sentence from one to three months, or between three and six months if the offence results in disturbance.
-In the European Union, the only country with a fake news prison sentence equivalent to the Cypriot proposal is Orban’s Hungary which has been systematically experiencing a deterioration of the rule of law.
-Hungary is ranked 72 out of 180 and it has received a score of 67 out of 180 in the RSF Index.
+Hungary also punishes fake news with a prison sentence, a country which has been systematically experiencing a deterioration of the rule of law.2) Hungary is ranked 72 out of 180 and it has received a score of 67 out of 180 in the RSF Index.
 In all said countries, the situation of the freedom of press is ranked as “problematic”.
 In 2021, Greece amended its Criminal Code to prohibit fake news.
 Human Rights Watch urged the Greek Government to immediately revoke these provisions noting that this law could be used to “punish media professionals, civil society, and anybody who criticizes or takes issue with government policies, creating a chilling effect on free speech and media freedom.”
 This law was finally scrapped.

 The perspectives of the EU, the Council of Europe and the UN